-When probed on receipt of "EU funding towards efforts aligned with institutional good governance", all CSOs and media entities answered in the negative, pointing out that no such assistance or support had been received.
-All institutions pointed to some level of awareness and capacity in good governance; however, financial support geared at such capacity had been from other sources.
+When probed on receipt of "EU funding towards efforts aligned with institutional good governance", all CSOs and media entities answered in the negative, pointing out that no such support had been received.
+The institutions pointed to some level of awareness and capacity in good governance, attributed to professional experience and growth.